-The Dakota Digital Academy (DDA) gained traction this fall with engagement by numerous faculty and administrators across the North Dakota University System (NDUS).
-Thanks to the vision of Chancellor Mark Hagerott, there is much DDA activity in designing and developing courses in the digital arena, configuring certificates and programs, creating partnerships and planning events.
-This activity surrounds the need for relevant training and education to serve learners and employers.
+After our founding last fall, the Dakota Digital Academy continues to gain traction with faculty and administrators across the North Dakota University System (NDUS).
+Thanks to the vision of Chancellor Mark Hagerott, there is much Dakota Digital Academy activity around designing and developing courses in the digital arena, configuring certificates and programs, creating partnerships and planning events.
+This activity responds to the need for relevant training and education to serve learners and employers.